Danieltda/AZ204/README.md

 - Service Bus queues -> Service Bus queues are part of a broader Azure messaging infrastructure that supports queuing, publish/subscribe, and more advanced integration patterns.
 They're designed to integrate applications or application components that may span multiple communication protocols, data contracts, trust domains, or network environments.
 - Storage queues -> Storage queues are part of the Azure Storage infrastructure.
 They allow you to store large numbers of messages.
 You access messages from anywhere in the world via authenticated calls using HTTP or HTTPS.
 A queue message can be up to 64 KB in size.
 A queue may contain millions of messages, up to the total capacity limit of a storage account.
 Queues are commonly used to create a backlog of work to process asynchronously.

-When to use Service Bus Queus:
+When to use Service Bus Queus:git a
 - Your solution needs to receive messages without having to poll the queue.
 With Service Bus, you can achieve it by using a long-polling receive operation using the TCP-based protocols that Service Bus supports.
 - Your solution requires the queue to provide a guaranteed first-in-first-out (FIFO) ordered delivery.
 - Your solution needs to support automatic duplicate detection.